Copywriting is often labelled as “wordsmithing.” A wordsmith is someone who uses words to sell a product, a service, or an idea.

 Kinesics is the science of body language.
 Nonverbal gestures, postures, and facial expressions that communicate nonverbally with others various physical, mental, or emotional states.

 Uncrossing of the arms or legs.
 Raising of the brows.
 Rubbing of the chin.
 Leaning forward.
 All of these can indicate that you’re interested in your client — or if the client does it, it can tell you she’s interested in your offer.

 Kinesics (all forms of nonverbal communication, for that matter) can support, emphasize, or contradict what is being conveyed.

 Paralinguistics is the most important one.
 It’s how we convey urgency, subtext, intent, and emotion in and of a message.
 Things like intonation, volume, inflection, resonance, and pitch can affect and even alter the meaning of the message, sometimes quite dramatically.

 In a face-to-face sales presentation, these verbal cues are often used to drive important points and emphasize key benefits, which go beyond words.

 Here’s an example I use in my class.

-- Or with “I didn’t say I love you,” where the first word “I” is emphasized, could mean that someone else did and not me, or that I’m denying having said it.
+- Or focusing on the first word “I” could mean someone else said it.